 The Energy Star program is a voluntary labeling program lead by the Environmental Protection Agency (EPA) and the Department of Energy.
 Product literature with this label meet the ENERGY STAR requirements because the product features efficiency ratings beyond the standard rate.
 For the consumer, this could mean savings on monthly gas and electric utilities.

-When shopping for a new heating or cooling system, the current minimal efficiency ratings are 13 SEER for air conditioners and heat pumps, and 80% AFUE for gas furnaces.
+When shopping for a new heating or cooling system, the current minimal efficiency ratings are 13 SEER for air conditioning systems installed in Northern climates and 14 SEER for heat pumps and air conditioners installed in any other region; 14 SEER for packaged systems; and 80% AFUE for gas furnaces.
 ENERGY STAR products are 14.5 SEER and higher for air conditioners and heat pumps; 14 SEER for packaged systems; and 90% AFUE and higher for gas furnaces.

 Employ the “Goldilocks and the Three Bears” philosophy.